ror-community/ror-site/content/blog/2024-07-23-aps-adopts-ror.md

 ---

-{{% callout icon="no-icon" %}}
+{{% callout color="orange" icon="fa-bullhorn" %}}

-Tell us about your ROR integration! https://bit.ly/ror-integration-form
+Will you be the next publisher to adopt ROR for author affiliations and funders?
+[Learn how.](https://ror.readme.io/v2/docs/)

 {{% /callout %}}